 Riad ESSAADA is ideal for those seeking a place to rest, quiet, close to the monuments and essential places of Marrakech.

 We have five rooms and suites with private bathrooms and air conditioning.
 Breakfast is included and is served in the sun on the terrace or in the patio, sheltered from the mandarin and olive trees.
-Coffee and tea are served free of charge throughout your stay.

 We can arrange your transfer from the airport to the Riad.